• Skip to primary navigation

 When she was only six years old, Julia Knox started her own Barbie fashion company.
 Today, she’s still working in fashion and runs East Village Hats, a tiny store in NYC that does everything hat-related.

-Filed Under: Multimedia, Video
+Filed Under: Arts & Culture, Fashion, Features, Multimedia, Video

 Laughing Yourself to Happiness: Inside a Laughter Yoga Class